 An API (Application Programming Interface) allows your application to communicate with external services or back-end systems.
-Whether it’s fetching weather information, social media feeds, or product listings, APIs enable your frontend to stay dynamic and up-to-date without hardcoding static content.
+Whether you are displaying weather updates, social media posts, or product lists, APIs help keep your frontend dynamic and updated without using static content

 - Render dynamic content seamlessly